Ed Hardin: Baseball in the minors is facing huge changes

 Who might be in a new Sally League is only a guess right now.
 Reports indicate that Major League Baseball is drawing up a new business model, and part of that will be a new structure with no rookie or short-season leagues, new affiliations determined by the majors and not the minors.
 And most importantly, new leagues drawn up based on geography.

-Currently, there are 10 minor-league teams in North Carolina with major-league affiliations, and eight of those are A-ball teams.
-You could imagine a new league made up of all eight of those North Carolina teams, a league that would hearken back to the days of the Piedmont League.
+Ten minor-league teams in North Carolina carry major-league affiliations, and eight of those are A-ball teams.
+You could imagine a new league made up of all eight of those North Carolina teams, a league that would harken back to the days of the Piedmont League.

 “I don’t think anyone knows yet,” said Dan Moushon, the president of the Appalachian League.
 “Early on, Major League Baseball discussed keeping baseball in these cities.
 Now we’re discussing Plan B, and what kind of baseball that could be moving forward.
 We’ll all exploring our options.”